jacksonrayhamilton/wordlist-english/README.md

 # wordlist-english

-A bunch of English words in JSON format.
+A bunch of English words in JavaScript arrays exported from ES modules.

 Words obtained from the [SCOWL][] project.
 See the `Copyright` file.